Healthy Animals, Healthy Planet

 Biodiversity Protection

-We work to improve the health and resilience of wildlife and natural systems to preserve biodiversity and balance, while allowing local communities to thrive.
+When communities work to health and resilience of local wildlife and natural resources through balanced coexistence, they thrive and biodiversity thrives.
 This is particularly important in areas where local livelihoods depend on mixed animal-crop farming, ecotourism, and sustainable ecosystem provisioning.

 IMG_8279.jpg